Building Muscle through Mountain Biking: Is It Possible?

 Although mountain biking works out the muscles involved, additional workouts are still recommended for efficient cycling so it helps to incorporate some training exercises into your routine.
 This will help you activate your muscles more easily while riding, maximize endurance on the bike, stop muscle imbalances, and reduce the risk of injuries.
 Here is a strength training workout video to get you started and you can invest in a segmental body composition scale like this to measure your muscle mass while you progress through your strength training.

 Make sure also to read our related article for a deeper look into mountain biking core strength for more information.
+Additionally, our article showing you how to choose a mountain bike saddle for big guys might also be interesting.

 Mountain biking works on the following muscles: